EN

 Art that awakens the senses and inspires creativity.

-Our theme this year — VOICES UNBOUND — celebrates artistic freedom, fearless storytelling, and the power of narrative to inspire transformation.
+Our theme in 2025 — VOICES UNBOUND — celebrated artistic freedom, fearless storytelling, and the power of narrative to inspire transformation.

 Through our staged readings, film screenings, workshops, and artist talks, we uplift Caribbean and Caribbean Diaspora playwrights and filmmakers who defy convention, challenge cultural expectations, and expand the landscape of Caribbean heritage storytelling.